MegaphoneJon/com.megaphonetech.ftoverride/README.md

 Upon installation, you will find a new field, *Designation*, when creating or editing a contribution page.
 This you to select financial types that can be associated with your contribution page and selected by a payer when they make their contribution.
 This new field, *Designation*, will be available in both the back-end user interface and the public-facing contribution page.

+The public name of the financial type will be the same as the name on the back end, unless you fill in the "Description" field on the financial type, in which case the description will be used instead.

 ![contribution-page-backend.png screenshot](/images/contribution-page-backend.png)

 ![contribution-page-public.png screenshot](/images/contribution-page-public.png)